 The Russian Government has decided that until further notice:

-- International commercial air traffic from and to Russia is temporarily suspended.
+Russian boarders are partly open (for travelling on business, education and medical purposes).
+International commercial air traffic from and to Russia is temporarily restricted.

 According to the government decree of 1 August 2020, Swiss nationals and people with a residence permit for Switzerland are excluded from the restrictions to enter Russia.
 They can now enter Russia by airway either directly from Switzerland or through one of the countries which also resumed flights with Russia.
 The official list of these countries can be found on the website of the Russian Federation in Russian.
 Information in English is also regularly updated on the website of Aeroflot.

 The Russian travel restrictions also do not apply to diplomatic and consular staff in Russia and their families, to professional drivers of international shipping and bus companies, to crew members of airlines, maritime and river vessels, to liaison staff of international railways, to official delegation members, to holders of diplomatic, service and regular private visas attending funeral services of immediate relatives, and to persons holding permanent residence in Russia.

 To enter Russia, foreign nationals are obliged to provide a medical certificate in English or Russian of a negative test for the coronavirus (PCR test) that is no more than 72 hours old before their arrival in Russia.
 This certificate has to be presented at the airline's check-in counter at the airport of departure.

 Foreign nationals who enter Russia with a work permit must undergo a quarantine for 14 days from the date of their arrival in Russia.

 For more information, please consult the Consulate of Russia in Switzerland.